InnPatron/attack3/README.md

 # rattacker

-User-space program that translates HID input from a Logitech Attack3 into keyboard and mouse input using libhidapi.
+User-space program that translates HID input from a Logitech Attack3 using libhidapi into keyboard and mouse input.

 Currently Windows only.